samiwogdev/chirper/README.md

 # chirper
+# laravel
+# php
+# blade
+# tailwind css

-Chirper is a microblogging platform
+Chirper is a microblogging platform built using php Laravel framework.
+Blade is used as the templating engine and Tailwind css is used to style it.